osm-spline/xappy.js/README.rst

 Aim
 ============

-We like to rewrite some parts of the XApi needed for our own application.
+We like to rewrite some parts of the Xapi needed for our own application.
 Our aim is not get a full implementation of the Xapi, but to answer only specific requests, at low latency.
 For this subset of Xapi we want completly cover the original api.